ONLINE COURSES

 Approaches to Muslim & Christian Studies

-Nov 14th - Dr Motaz Al-Thaher (CMCS Houston); 'Law and ethics: the relevance of the reformation of maqasid (higher objectives of jurispurdence) for Muslim-Christian relations'
+Dr Motaz Al-Thaher (CMCS Houston); 'Law and ethics: the relevance of the reformation of maqasid (higher objectives of jurisprudence) for Muslim-Christian relations'

 CMCS Houston Inaugural Project

 We have now completed our series of symposia and our online group reading of the biblical Book of Daniel.
-Dr Alex Massad and Dr Azadeh Rezaie are working with Dr Ida Glaser on a volume which will include papers from the symposia and reports on our findings.
+Dr Azadeh Rezaie is working with Dr Ida Glaser on a volume which will include papers from the symposia and a concise commentary on reading Daniel in Islamic context.

 NEWS